 In accordance with university travel policies, all study abroad and international academic study programs have been suspended.

 Student Summer Programming

 All in-person summer programming is suspended until at least August 1.
 Where possible, programming will be postponed or transitioned online.
 Summer study abroad and international academic experiences will be significantly scaled back.
 Please contact your program to find out specific details.

 We are working hard to plan the fall academic semester in a manner that meets Washington University’s high academic standards while also taking the measures necessary to enhance the safety of all members of our community.
 The public health measures we must take mean that the semester will be different from anything we have seen before.
 What will not change, however, is the commitment of the Washington University faculty to provide students with a high quality educational experience.
 Students will continue to receive academic instruction from Washington University faculty members, in person and/or online, and we will continue to provide academic support services and resources.
 Students enrolled in the fall semester will continue to earn academic credit and make progress toward completion of a Washington University degree.
 The tuition assessed for the semester will be as previously announced.

-If the public health situation changes such that we must suspend all in-person classes, instruction will be provided online or through other alternative means and there will be no tuition refunds based on that transition.
+If the public health situation changes such that we must suspend all in-person classes, instruction will be provided remotely or through other alternative means and there will be no tuition refunds based on that transition.
 If a student chooses to withdraw, entitlement to a partial refund will be determined in accordance with normal refund policies.